tech on the net

 Practice Exercise #5:

-Based on the customers table below, change the customer_name column to NOT allow null values and change the state column to a varchar2(2) datatype.
+Based on the customers table below, change the customer_name column to NOT allow null values and change the state column to a char(2) datatype.

 CREATE TABLE customers